-The PA Program Student Handbook is an appendix to and includes parts of the College of Pharmacy and Health Sciences (COPHS) rules and policies, and does not constitute a contract with the Butler University PA Program, either expressed or implied.
+This PA Program Student Handbook is an extension of the College of Pharmacy and Health Sciences Student Handbook.
+In cases of perceived conflict, the COPHS Student Handbook shall take precedence.
+The PA Program Student Handbook does not constitute a contract with the Butler University PA Program, either expressed or implied.
 The Butler University PA Program reserves the right at any time to change, delete, or add to any of the provisions at its sole discretion.
 Furthermore, the provisions of this document are designed by the Butler University PA Program to serve as firm guidelines rather than absolute rules, and exceptions may be made based on extenuating circumstances.
-This PA Program Student Handbook is an extension of the College of Pharmacy and Health Sciences Student Handbook.
-In cases of perceived conflict, the COPHS Student Handbook shall take precedence.